*Two-year deal for full episodes of Discovery shows

 Winfrey's OWN Network -- in which Discovery has a 50 percent

-stake -- has been included.
+stake -- has been included, the sources said.

 Under the deal, Netflix will also provide a search function